dingbat/clockout/readme.md

     --estimations, -e:   Show estimations made for first commit of each block --condensed, -c:   Condense output (don't show the timeline for each day) --generate-clock, -g:   Generate config file
-      --see-clock, -s:   See options specified in config file --help, -h:   Show this message
+           --help, -h:   Show this message
 ```